openfaas/docs/docs/tutorials/test-drive.md

 > Please support the project and put a **Star** on the repo.

+OpenFaaS is Kubernetes and Docker-native.
+In this test-drive we'll be using Docker Inc's online lab for Docker Swarm called play-with-docker.

 # Overview

-We have provided several sample functions which are built-into the *Docker Stack* file we deploy during the test drive.
-You'll be up and running in a few minutes and invoking functions via the Web UI or `curl`.
-When you're ready to deploy your own function click "Deploy Function" in the UI or head over to the CLI tutorial:
+You'll be up and running in a few minutes and invoking functions via the UI, the CLI or via `curl`.
+You can deploy one of the ready-made functions from the built-in Function Store and try out everything from figlet, to OCR, to colorisation with machine-learning.

+When you're ready to build your own function head over to the following tutorial:

 * [Morning coffee with the OpenFaaS CLI](https://blog.alexellis.io/quickstart-openfaas-cli/)

 ## Pre-reqs

-The guide makes use of a cloud playground service called [play-with-docker.com](https://play-with-docker.com/) that provides free Docker hosts for around 5 hours.
-If you want to try this on your own laptop just follow along.
+The guide makes use of a cloud playground service called [play-with-docker.com](https://play-with-docker.com/) that provides free Docker hosts that expire after around 5 hours.
+Once you are familiar with the workflow, you can also deploy to your own laptop or cloud host.

-Background info:

-* There is also a [blog post](http://blog.alexellis.io/functions-as-a-service/) that goes into the background of the project.

 ## Start here

-* So let's head over to [https://play-with-docker.com/](https://play-with-docker.com/) and start a new session.
-You will probably have to fill out a Captcha.
+Head over to [https://play-with-docker.com/](https://play-with-docker.com/) and start a new session.
+You may have to have to fill out a Captcha and log in with your [Docker Hub account](https://hub.docker.com).

 * Click "Add New Instance" to create a single Docker host (more can be added later)